Britons may abandon Christmas turkey and mulled wine due to cost of living

 While it is tradition for many Britons to enjoy a glass of Bucks Fizz on Christmas morning, searches for the popular alcoholic drink were down 31 per cent.

-People might also be inclined to cut the number of side dishes they serve during Christmas lunch, with pigs in blankets seeing a 29 per cent decrease in searches.
+People might also be inclined to cut the number of side dishes they serve during Christmas lunch, with pigs in blankets seeing a 29 per cent decrease in searches, according to the research from Ask Gamblers.

 Experts suggested shoppers may opt to replace pigs in blankets with cheaper alternatives, such as roasted parsnips or cauliflower cheese.